abeer555/Secure-File-Server/README.md

 - Change the default username and password before deploying in a production environment.
 - This server uses HTTP (not HTTPS), so consider running it behind a reverse proxy with TLS for production use.
 - The server is designed for use within trusted networks (LAN/private networks).
+- The IDS configuration can be adjusted in the `IDS_CONFIG` section of the code to match your security requirements.

 ## Server Architecture